wrestlerdude/QuackathonRubeGoldberg2019/README.md

 # QuackathonRubeGoldberg2019
 An utterly useless, but stupidly complex programatically made Rube Goldberg machine for the 2019 Quackathon.
+FYI, the step numbers are misleading, the actual order is at the bottom of this file.
 ## Build:
 ### Calculator, dotgame, tumblr, qr
 All laravel projects.
 Just use `php artisan serve` from the directories